samtools/hts-specs/htsget.md

 </td><td>
 The MD5 checksum uniquely representing the reference sequence as a lower-case hexadecimal string, calculated as the MD5 of the upper-case sequence excluding all whitespace characters (this is equivalent to SQ:M5 in SAM).

+The server SHOULD reply with a `NotFound` error if the requested reference does not exist.

-Server replies with HTTP status 422 if `referenceName` and `referenceMD5` are both specified and are incompatible.
+The server SHOULD reply with an `InvalidInput` if `referenceName` and `referenceMD5` are both specified and are incompatible.
 </td></tr>
 <tr markdown="block"><td>
 `start`
 _optional 32-bit unsigned integer_
 </td><td>
 The start position of the range on the reference, 0-based, inclusive.

-If specified, `referenceName` or `referenceMD5` must also be specified. [^c]
+The server SHOULD respond with an `InvalidInput` error if `start` is specified and a reference is not specified (see `referenceName` and `referenceMD5`).

+The server SHOULD respond with an `InvalidRange` error if `start` and `end` are specified and `start` is greater than `end`.
 </td></tr>
 <tr markdown="block"><td>
 `end`
 _optional 32-bit unsigned integer_
 </td><td>
 The end position of the range on the reference, 0-based exclusive.

-If specified, `referenceName` or `referenceMD5` must also be specified.
+The server SHOULD respond with an `InvalidInput` error if `end` is specified and a reference is not specified (see `referenceName` and `referenceMD5`).

+The server SHOULD respond with an `InvalidRange` error if `start` and `end` are specified and `start` is greater than `end`.
 </td></tr>
 <tr markdown="block"><td>
 `fields`